-But which colors to choose?
+But, which colors should you choose?
 Let’s hit some examples from our inbox and find out what colors you can use to press the right button in your customers’ minds.

 Blue — guarantee stability

 Blue is recognized as the safest and most positive color worldwide, which is believed to have a soothing effect.
 Apart from that, it inspires trust, so many businesses often use it to win credibility.
-Choose light shades of blue to make your email look more relaxing and calm, and try dark blue to breathe in some strength and reliability in your emails.
+Choose light shades of blue to make your email look more relaxing and calm, and try dark blue to breathe strength and reliability into your emails.

 Have a look at an email from Warby Parker.
 It reports on the most popular styles of the glasses.
-With blue gamut, the email brightens up, whereas the stats look trustworthy.
+With various shades of blue, the email brightens up, whereas the stats look trustworthy.

 Red — capture attention

 Red can indicate importance, passion and even danger.
-If used as the dominant color, it can make an email look eyesore, so better apply this color for CTA buttons or as an accent in your message.
+If used as the dominant color, it can make an email look like an eyesore, so it’s better to apply this color for CTA buttons or as an accent in your message.

-Look at the email from MAC.
-The company knitted the promoted items and the call-to-action button with the red color.
+Look at this email from MAC.
+The company joined the promoted items and the call-to-action button with the color red.
 This way they glued the audience’s attention to their offer and CTA, highlighting the key points of the message.

-Orange is fun and creates the feeling of warmth and the sense of impulse.
-It isn’t as overwhelming in design as red but synonymously suggests urgency.
+Orange is fun and creates the feeling of warmth and creates a sense of impulse.
+It isn’t as overwhelming in design as red but also suggests urgency.
 This is why companies often use this color to encourage users to subscribe or make a purchase.

 Check out how Mud Pie used orange in their Halloween-themed email.
-The brand elaborated a well-balanced color score, so the email doesn’t look garish, stimulating activity instead.
+The brand elaborated a well-balanced color pallete, so the email doesn’t look garish, stimulating activity instead.

 Green — inspire to care for nature